sleslein/chi-js-test-automation/presentation.md

 ---
 <!-- _header: Principle 1: Write Tests that resemble how your software is used -->

 <!--

 The idea really resonates with me.
 As a person who works on the web, what my team and I are testing is the USER EXPERIENCE, not the code itself.

-For most cases, I don't want to test implementation details.
-Testing implementation details can lead to testing things that don't matter to your users.
+For most cases, we don't want to test implementation details only leads to two outcomes:

-This can often time lead to tests failing when you refactor your code, even if the user's experience doesn't change.
+1. testing things that don't matter to your users.

+2. Fragile tests

+This principle is in many ways philosophical.
+However it should deeply inform HOW we write our tests.

 Practically this means we should pay attention to how we're selecting and interact with elements.

-This principle is in many ways philosophical.
-However it should deeply inform HOW we write our tests

 Transition: Let me demonstrate in web developer terms...
 -->